Our revised draft regional plan

 • Why have you not included widespread retro-fit rainwater capture and reuse across your region to reduce potable water consumption.
 You have listed your water saving actions as: Water efficiency activity includes: • Installing water meters and smart devices in more homes and businesses to help customers understand how much water they use • Using smart meter data to help target activity and communications to customers about their water use • Carrying out more in-home water saving visits and fitting products to help save water with a focus on customers who use a large amount of water • Running public awareness campaigns to promote efficiency • Testing how different tariffs can encourage water efficient behaviour • Helping customers and businesses to reduce wastage from poor plumbing.
 These are painfully unambitious.
 If you included mandatory rainwater capture and reuse for toilet flushing in all new homes from today onwards, and retrofitted community scale rainwater capture on existing homes, you could reduce potable water consumption, particularly in hot, dry weather, significantly.
 All new homes should include rainwater capture and reuse and commercial/retail/industrial premises should also use it and incorporate greywater treatment and recycling where appropriate.
 If there is no attention given to the capture and reuse of rainwater, we will never benefit from the opportunities that it presents; to reduce potable water use; to reduce the embedded carbon in treating and pumping potable water; to encourage homeowners to take responsibility for rainwater management, and to protect aquatic environments in periods of hot, dry weather.
 If you don't include this in your plan now, and apply it to all new-builds, you will regret it in the future.

-Jo Bradley asked over 1 year ago
+Jo Bradley asked almost 2 years ago

 There are a few aspects here: